Crawl Space Encapsulation

 In the summer, traditional crawl spaces have warm humid air blowing through them, while the home’s living area is trying to be cooled.
 In the winter, traditional crawl spaces have cold dry air blowing through them while the home’s living area is trying to be heated.
 With a crawl space encapsulation, all exterior air is prevented from entering the crawl space.
 This allows for more efficient heating and cooling of the home.

-A monitor where the homeowner knows exactly what the humidity % is.
+- A monitor where the homeowner knows exactly what the humidity percentage is.

 History of the Crawl Space